OWASP/wstg/document/3_The_OWASP_Testing_Framework/3_The_OWASP_Testing_Framework.md

 This section aims to help organizations build a complete strategic testing process, and is not aimed at consultants or contractors who tend to be engaged in more tactical, specific areas of testing.

 It is critical to understand why building an end-to-end testing framework is crucial to assessing and improving software security.
-In *Writing Secure Code,* Howard and LeBlanc note that issuing a security bulletin costs Microsoft at least &dollar;100,000, and it costs their customers collectively far more than that to implement the security patches.
+In *Writing Secure Code*, Howard and LeBlanc note that issuing a security bulletin costs Microsoft at least $100,000, and it costs their customers collectively far more than that to implement the security patches.
 They also note that the US government's [CyberCrime web site](https://www.justice.gov/criminal-ccips) details recent criminal cases and the loss to organizations.
-Typical losses far exceed USD &dollar;100,000.
+Typical losses far exceed USD $100,000.

 With economics like this, it is little wonder why software vendors move from solely performing black-box security testing, which can only be performed on applications that have already been developed, to concentrating on testing in the early cycles of application development, such as during definition, design, and development.